-Wanting to attend a real, safe, open and affirming (queer and trans-affirming) church in the Twin Cities or remotely from afar?
+Wanting to attend a real, safe, accessible, open and affirming church in the Twin Cities or remotely from afar?

 View from the Tech Deck at Living Table that makes hybrid interactive worship possible.